readbeyond/aeneas/docker/README.md

 # Building aeneas in docker

-[aeneas](https://github.com/readbeyond/aeneas) is a Python/C library and a set of tools to automagically synchronize audio and text (aka forced alignment).

 Additionally, russian [espeak libraries](https://espeak.sourceforge.net/data/) add into container.

 ### Build

-You need to install [Docker](https://docs.docker.com/engine/install/) and, optionally, [Docker Compose](https://docs.docker.com/compose/install/).
+You need to have [Docker](https://docs.docker.com/engine/install/).

 Clone this project, cd to its folder and run:
 ```